About Coats' disease

 Coping with sight problems

 The amount of vision lost will vary between individuals.
 Coats’ disease usually affects one eye only (monocular vision) and children tend to adapt very well to using their better eye.
-This does not mean that they will be over using their better eye.
-It is unusual for children with good vision in one eye to need additional support in their education and they are not considered partially sighted.
+This doesn’t mean that they will be over using their better eye or causing any damage to their better eye.
+It’s unusual for children with good vision in one eye to need additional support in their education and they are not considered partially sighted.

 Having monocular vision can affect your child's depth perception and hand-eye coordination.
 For some tasks your child may appear clumsy and uncoordinated at first, for example when they throw and catch a ball.
-This generally improves when your child gets older and adapts to being monocular.
+It’s reassuring to know that this generally improves when your child gets older and adapts to being monocular.

 These are difficulties your child may experience and you might find it useful to inform their nursery, school teachers or carers of these.

-In the future your child would still be able to drive a private vehicle.
-As long as the vision in their remaining eye is unaffected by other eye conditions and they are able to achieve the visual requirements for driving.
-However monocular vision would mean you child couldn't hold a Heavy Good Vehicle or Public Service Vehicle licence.
-This may affect your child's career choice in the future.
-Some professions, such as being a pilot, policeman or some areas of the forces require a certain level of vision to be reached in each eye.
+In the future your child would still be able to drive a private vehicle, as long as the vision in their remaining eye is unaffected by other eye conditions and they are able to achieve the visual requirements for driving.
+However monocular vision would mean your child couldn't hold a Heavy Good Vehicle or Public Service Vehicle licence.
+Some professions, such as being a pilot, policeman or some areas of the forces require a certain level of vision to be reached in both eyes.
+Keeping this in mind can help you and your child plan their career choice for the future.

 Look National Office